mmycool/FRED-WHMCS-EPP-Registrar-Module/README.md

 Click then on "Products / Services" => "Domain Registrars" Enable fred module.

-Prepare your certificate file by pasting the private key below the certificate data as follows:
+Prepare your certificate file by pasting the private key below the certificate to appear as the sample given... 'cert.pem'.

------BEGIN CERTIFICATE-----
-certificate data here
------END CERTIFICATE-----
------BEGIN RSA PRIVATE KEY-----
-Private key data here
------END RSA PRIVATE KEY-----